catseye/The-Dossier/article/Some Notes on Drawing.md

 The main drawback of drawing from the imagination is, of course, that it's easy to get basic things wrong.
 By "basic things" I mean, the relative length of limbs of a figure, or the foreshortening, or sometimes even the number of digits on a hand, for goodness sake.
-And even if not wrong, for something complex and subtle like the human figure, it's almost inevitable that the drawer will miss some of the subtleties, like the way the muscles flex when a heavy object is being held versus when one's hand is empty.
+And even if not outright _wrong_, for something as complex and subtle as the human figure, it's almost inevitable that the drawer will miss some of the subtleties, like the way the muscles flex when a heavy object is being held versus when one's hand is empty.
 The result is a picture that looks "made up" somehow — it's usually hard to say exactly what is wrong because it is only that the visual